UsabilityEngineering/SpeedClimbing/README.md

 # Project Name

-Introduction - a brief summary of the general problem being studied and addressed
+Introduction - We are creating a more streamlined sign-in process for the Chico State Climbing Wall

 ## Team Members

-* **Full Name 1** - Summary of contributions
+* **Michael Price** - Summary of contributions
-* **Full Name 2** - Summary of contributions
+* **Ian McDonald** - Summary of contributions

 ## Phase 1: User Inquiry and Inspection

-* Executive Summary of methods,
+* We performed a mock naturalistic observation,
-* data gathered,
+* We gathered data that allows us to view the pitfalls of the current system,
-* and most important outcomes
+* This allows us to improve the design in a meaningful way

 [Full phase 1 report](phase1/)